napari/napari/README.md

 ## mission, values, and roadmap

 For more information about our plans for `napari` you can read our [mission and values statement](https://napari.org/docs/dev/developers/mission_and_values.html), which includes more details on our vision for supporting a plugin ecosystem around napari.
-We also have a [roadmap](https://napari.org/docs/dev/developers/roadmap_0_3.html) that captures current development priorities within the project.

 ## contributing